MaurizioFD/CIKM_19_DBRec-forked/README.md

 # DBRec
 Dual-Bridging Recommendation with Latent Group Discovery

-'s_matrix.npy' size of [num_user, num_user] is the user similar matrix, which can be obtain from the rating matrix.
+'s_matrix.npy' size of [num_user, num_user] is the user similar matrix, which can be obtained from the rating matrix.

 The dataset is Amozon music data, and it is split into training set(70%), development set (10%), and testing set (20%)